samypushisty/CloudStorage/README.md

 - **File Download**: Users can easily download their uploaded files.
 - **File Deletion**: Users have the option to delete files manually.
 - **Unique Access via IDs**: Each file is associated with a unique ID assigned to the file, ensuring secure and individual access.
-- **Task Management with Celery**: Background tasks for file deletion are handled by Celery workers.
+- **Task Management with Celery**: Background tasks for file deletion and The periodic execution of tasks to monitor the number of files are handled by Celery workers.
 - **Redis for Task Storage**: Tasks are stored in Redis for convenience and efficiency, with Redis deployed using Docker Compose.
 - **FastAPI Backend**: The backend is developed using FastAPI.